comododragon/linaii/README.md

 This README will focus on the differences between Mark 1 and 2.

-### Command-line arguments
+### Command-line Arguments

-This version of Lina includes the arguments in Mark 1, along these additional:
+Command-line arguments from Mark 1 (also functional here) are included [here](https://github.com/comododragon/lina/blob/master/README.md#usage).

+These are the Mark 2 specific arguments:

 * ```--mem-trace```: depends on mode `-m`:
 	* if `trace`, a textual memory trace is generated with name `mem_trace.txt`;